 Master's in Engineering (Interdisciplinary)

-Students wishing to pursue advanced study may be interested in the College of Engineering's Master of Science in Engineering (MSE) degree.
-Thesis work may be supervised by chemical engineering faculty.
-For detailed MSE requirements, see the College of Engineering section of this Catalog.
+Students wishing to pursue advanced study may be interested in the interdisciplinary Master of Science in Engineering degree.
+Study can be tailored to the goals of chemical engineering students by taking advanced coursework to develop expertise in one of four areas:

 - Thermal, fluids, and materials: Mechanical engineering